DSharpPlus/DSharpPlus/docs/articles/advanced_topics/selects.md

 Label is the label of the option.
 This is always required, and can be up to **100** characters long.

 Value is like the custom id of the dropdown; for the most part it should be unique.
-This will be accessible on the
-@DSharpPlus.Entities.DiscordInteractionData.Values property the interaction, and will contain all the selected options.
+This will be accessible on the `DiscordInteractionData.Values` property the interaction, and will contain all the selected options.

 Individual values unfortunately cannot be disabled.

 Description is text that is placed under the label on each option, and can also be up to 100 characters.
 This text is also plain-text, and does not support markdown.

-Default determines whether or not the option will be the default option (which overrides placeholder).
+Default determines whether the option will be the default option (which overrides placeholder).
 If you set multiple to default (and allow multiple to be selected), the user will see the options as pre-selected.

 Emoji is the same as a button.
 You can pass an emoji id, a unicode emote or a DiscordEmoji object, which will